-The mortgages on our properties contain customary negative covenants such as those that limit our ability, without the prior consent of the lender, to further mortgage the applicable property or to discontinue insurance coverage.
-In addition, our credit facilities contain certain customary restrictions, requirements and other limitations on our ability to incur indebtedness, including total debt to assets ratios, secured debt to total asset ratios, debt service coverage ratios and minimum ratios of unencumbered assets to unsecured debt which we must maintain.
-Our ability to borrow under our credit facilities is subject to compliance with our financial and other covenants.
-We rely on borrowings under our credit facilities to finance acquisitions and development activities and for working capital, and if we are unable to borrow under our credit facilities, or to refinance existing indebtedness our financial condition and results of operations would likely be adversely impacted.
-If we breach covenants in our debt agreements, the lender can declare a default and require us to repay the debt immediately and, if the debt is secured, can immediately take possession of the property securing the loan.
-In addition, our credit facilities are cross-defaulted to our other indebtedness, which would give the lenders under our credit facilities the right also to declare a default and require immediate repayment.
+We rely on borrowings under our credit facilities to finance acquisitions and development activities and for working capital.
+If we are unable to borrow under our credit facilities, or to refinance existing indebtedness our financial condition and results of operations would likely be adversely affected.
+If we breach covenants in our debt agreements, the lender can declare a default and, if the debt is secured, can take possession of the property securing the loan.
+In addition, our credit facilities are cross-defaulted to our other indebtedness, which would give the lenders under our credit facilities the right also to declare a default.

-Our degree of leverage could limit our ability to obtain additional financing or affect the market price of our stock.
+Our degree of leverage could limit our ability to obtain additional financing or affect the market price of our common stock.

-Debt to Market Capitalization Ratio is a measure of our total debt as a percentage of the aggregate of our total debt plus the market value of our outstanding common stock and interests in Boston Properties Limited Partnership.
-Our Debt to Market Capitalization Ratio was approximately 48.7% as of March 31, 1999.
-To the extent that our board of directors uses our Debt to Market Capitalization Ratio as a measure of appropriate leverage, the total amount of our debt could increase as our stock price increases, even if we may not have a corresponding increase in our ability to service or repay the debt.
+Debt to market capitalization ratio is a measure of our total debt as a percentage of the aggregate of our total debt plus the market value of our outstanding common stock and interests in Boston Properties Limited Partnership.
+Our debt to market capitalization ratio was approximately 46.9% as of June 30,2002.
+To the extent that our board of directors uses our debt to market capitalization ratio as a measure of appropriate leverage, the total amount of our debt could increase as our common stock price increases, even if we may not have a corresponding increase in our ability to service or repay the debt.
 Our degree of leverage could affect our ability to obtain additional financing for working capital, capital expenditures, acquisitions, development or other general corporate purposes.
 Our degree of leverage could also make us more vulnerable to a downturn in business or the economy generally.
-There is a risk that changes in our Debt to Market Capitalization Ratio, which is in part a function of our stock price, or our ratio of indebtedness to other measures of asset value used by financial analysts may have an adverse effect on the market price of our stock.
+There is a risk that changes in our debt to market capitalization ratio, which is in part a function of our stock price, or our ratio of indebtedness to other measures of asset value used by financial analysts may have an adverse effect on the market price of our common stock.

-Further issuances of stock may be dilutive to current stockholders.
+Further issuances of equity securities may be dilutive to current securityholders.

-The interests of our existing stockholders could be diluted if additional equity securities are issued to finance future developments and acquisitions instead of incurring additional debt.
+The interests of our existing securityholders could be diluted if additional equity securities are issued to finance future developments and acquisitions instead of incurring additional debt.
 Our ability to execute our business strategy depends on our access to an appropriate blend of debt financing, including unsecured lines of credit and other forms of secured and unsecured debt, and equity financing, including common and preferred equity.